Risk Assessment for (Sunday Morning) Worship

 - Recieve Holy Communion at our seats, not at the altar rail, to prevent contact with others.

-- Liturgy is available (a) on the screen; (b) from Service books that have not been used for at least 72 hours
+- Liturgy is available (a) on the screen; or (b) from Service books

 - Cleaning takes place every month